 I grew up in Bogotá, Colombia, a city where the mafia was blowing up buildings and murdering people with drugs and bombs; AIDS was killing my friends and death squads were threatening my life for being openly gay.
 Instead of seeking cover, I became a very visible New Media artist promoting change in my surroundings through video art, documentaries, performances and political activism.

 I moved to New York just as the Internet was beginning to expand and I immediately used the Web as a creative tool where all my art practice would come together, with a global component that was previously unavailable to me.
-The Internet has become the perfect tool to explore my passion for non-linear film making, digital poetry, cyber-activism, programming, photography, animation and interactive narration.
+The Internet has become the perfect tool to explore my passion for non-linear filmmaking, digital poetry, cyber-activism, creative code, photography, animation and interactive narration.
 I am using HTML5 / PHP / CSS3, Processing and video tools to produce my works, continuously exploring new open source software and hardware.

 I started teaching when I was 23 years old and I have not stopped since then.
-It is the only way for me to stay active as an artist and to grow simultaneously with my students.
+It is the best way for me to stay active and up-to-date as an artist/researcher and to grow simultaneously with my students.
 I respect them and consider them as my future colleagues, and I know I am there to let them evolve in whichever direction they need to go.
 This is not only beneficial for the individuals themselves but also for the institution in a long-term perspective.
 Teamwork has always been key to my production, and I always collaborate with students and colleagues alike, expanding our creative bridges.